Liam-F/HLTV-Scraper/readme.md

 ## Updating Players and Teams

 Each player and team on HLTV has a unique identification number that increases as new players are added to the database.
-To find new players and teams, we get the maximum identifier value form the respective `.csv` file and iterate over it using `getIterableItems`.
+To find new players and teams, we get the maximum identifier value form the respective `.csv` file and iterate over it using `get_iterable_items()`.
 From there the relevant pages are scraped and tabulated to `players.csv` and `teams.csv`.